jenkinsci/gerrit-code-review-plugin/README.md

   Additional message provided as explanation of the the review feedback.
   Default: ''

+> Note: The label/score attributes were removed in 0.4, please use labels.

 ### ```gerritComment```

 Add a review comment to the entire file or a single line.